• Skip to primary navigation

 Here’s a photo of my favorite spatula which is really an omelet turner.
 It is an OXO Good Grips Flip and Fold Turner and I use mine every day.
 It is a highly recommended tool available for $10.

 Once the spinach is wilted, use a spoon to make 4 pockets in the breakfast hash and crack an egg into each.
-Turn the cooktop to medium and put a lid on the skillet, cook until the egg whites are firm and the yolk still runny which takes about 6 minutes.
+Turn the cooktop to medium and put a lid on the skillet, cook until the egg whites are firm and the yolk is still runny which takes about 6 minutes.

-Breakfast hash with bacon and salami.
-Add a fried egg for a perfect meal. | joeshealthymeals.com
+Breakfast hash with fried egg on a plate.

-Breakfast or brunch meal, tastes fantastic.
+Breakfast or brunch meal that tastes fantastic.

 5 from 1 vote